itsdalmo/tabulR/README.md

 [![Linux/OSX](https://travis-ci.org/itsdalmo/tabulR.svg?branch=master)](https://travis-ci.org/itsdalmo/tabulR) [![Windows](https://ci.appveyor.com/api/projects/status/github/itsdalmo/tabulR?branch=master&svg=true)](https://ci.appveyor.com/project/itsdalmo/tabulR) [![Coverage](http://codecov.io/github/itsdalmo/tabulR/coverage.svg?branch=master)](http://codecov.io/github/itsdalmo/tabulR?branch=master)

-tabulR includes just one function `qtable()`, which is meant to generate a "quick" table using [data.table](https://github.com/Rdatatable/data.table), and aims to balance information and readability in the output.
+tabulR includes just two functions `qtable()` and `dtable()`, which are meant to generate a "quick" table using [data.table](https://github.com/Rdatatable/data.table), and aims to balance information and readability in the output. `dtable` is meant to be used with dplyr (but uses the same code as qtable).

 Note: This is a work in progress.